dottxt-ai/outlines/docs/community/examples.md

 [gigax](https://github.com/GigaxGames/gigax) is an Open-Source library that allows to create real-time LLM-powered NPCs for video games.

 [Improving Prompt Consistency with Structured Generations](https://huggingface.co/blog/evaluation-structured-outputs) shows how structured generation can improve consistency of evaluation runs by reducing sensitivity to changes in prompt format.

+[AskNews](https://asknews.app) is a news curation service processing 300k news articles per day in a structured way, with Outlines.